Granshmeyr/Multron/README.md

 # ElectronSpider

-Build your web and crawl the web.
+Scuttle the web (🕸️) more efficiently.

 ---